Friday & Saturday

 *Free & Open to the Public, (Seats are guaranteed with RSVP).
 ASL Interpreters Provided.

 Join us for the 2026 IndigenousWays Film Festival, a celebration of Indigenous storytelling grounded in community and rising in unity.
-Hosted on the ancestral lands of the Tewa people at the Institute of American Indian Arts in Santa Fe, this FREE festival centers Indigenous women and student filmmakers through film screenings, workshops, and artist conversations.
-All events are wheelchair accessible and include ASL interpretation.
+Hosted at the Institute of American Indian Arts in Santa Fe.
+IAIA respectfully acknowledges it is located on the traditional Puebloan lands of the Tanoan and Keres speaking Peoples.
+This FREE festival centers Indigenous women and student filmmakers through film screenings, workshops, and artist conversations.

 Honoring both deep traditions and shared futures, the festival features stories of resilience, healing, humor, and intergenerational wisdom that bring community together through the power of film.